m-umairali/m-umairali/README.md

 - 🌱 I’m currently learning **Deep Learning and Calculas**

-- 👯 I’m looking to collaborate on **on research projects about Machine Learning or Deep Learning**
+- 👯 I’m looking to collaborate on **research projects about Machine Learning or Deep Learning**

 - 👨‍💻 All of my projects are available at [#](#)